peter1328/Monte-Carlo-CPS-Transfer/Monte Carlo Simulations.md

 ##Monte Carlo Simulations for Power Estimation

-A Monte Carlo simulation study was conducted for power estimation in the software Mplus (MuthÃ©n & MuthÃ©n, 2014).
+A Monte Carlo simulation study was conducted for power estimation in the software Mplus (Muthén & Muthén, 2014).
 An introduction to Monte Carlo power analysis in Mplus is provided in Muthen and Muthen (2002).
 A discussion of  the specification of intervention effects is given in Thoemmes, MacKinnon, and Reiser (2010).

 ###Aim of the Simulation Study
 The aim of the simulation study was to estimate the power (probability of finding a significant effect) for detecting intervention effects of the Experimentation Skills Training and the MINT Curriculum.
 It should be evaluated at which smaple size the threshold for adequate power of >.80 is reached, and which power is reached with the maximum planned sample size of N = 1200.